Is Poker legal in Wisconsin (wi)? Online Poker Laws in Wisconsin Explained

 "Potawatomi Bingo Casino's presence in an increasingly digital world is a big part of our marketing plans, both now and into the future.
-We have a vibrant web site and we're active on a number of social media platforms," said Potawatomi General Manager Mike Goodrich.
+We have a vibrant website and we're active on a number of social media platforms," said then General Manager Mike Goodrich.
 "With the proliferation of all kinds of entertainment on laptops, smart phones and tablets, online gambling is certainly a hot-button issue.
 We are actively monitoring online gambling and continually evaluate how it may fit into our future."

 Unfortunately for fans of the game of poker, there has been zero movement since.
 In fact, things have seemingly regressed as two of the state's largest poker rooms — Ho-Chunk Wisconsin Dells and Potawatomi in Milwaukee — closed up shop.
 The latter, which closed during the pandemic, may reopen in 2023 according to reports.

 As of 2019, the tribes seem more focused on brick-and-mortar operations.
 At the end of 2018, Walker struck a deal with the Potawatomi Tribe to reduce the tribe's state gaming compact liability from $500 million to $250 million if they were to face any new competition.